 51. Scottish Terrier

 They enjoy working on tasks on their own and do so with unwavering persistence.
-On top of this, their erect ears and features display a constant alertness.
+Give them a job and they will gladly take on the task with complete seriousness.
+On top of this, their erect ears and features display their constant alertness.

 52. Sealyham Terrier

-But their cute and affectionate nature is more than enough to make up for any shortcomings they may have.
+However, their cute and affectionate nature is more than enough to make up for any shortcomings they may have.
+Sealyhams tend to get along with all people and animals with very little problems.
+They’re just so easy to be around.

 53. Shetland Sheepdog